Iceni: After the revolt

 The fate of the Iceni immediately after the rebellion is not clearly recorded.
 The rebellious Britons were subjected to harsh retaliatory measures by Suetonius Paulinus, until he was recalled and replaced by a governor with a more conciliatory approach.
 Further, Roman historians note that the British had neglected their fields and crops, leading to famine.

 Ptolemy's Geographia, at section 2,3,21, names people called Σιμενοι in the original Greek, but usually thought to be a copying error for Ικενοι (Icenoi), as having a town called Venta.
 Venta Icenorum may have been the civitas capital of the Iceni following the rebellion.
-Venta, also mentioned in the Ravenna Cosmography, and the Antonine Itinerary, was a settlement near the village of Caistor St. Edmund, some 8 kilometres (5 mi) south of present-day Norwich, and about 2 kilometres (1.5 mi) from the Bronze Age Henge at Arminghall.
+Venta, also mentioned in the Ravenna Cosmography, and the Antonine Itinerary, was a settlement near the village of Caistor St Edmund, some 8 kilometres (5 mi) south of present-day Norwich, and about 2 kilometres (1.5 mi) from the Bronze Age Henge at Arminghall.

 Post-Roman period

 Ken Dark suggests that there was a period of depopulation of the homelands of the Iceni during the fourth century.
 This was quickly followed by the settlement of Germanic speakers from the continent, beginning at the start of the fifth century.
 Toby Martin has identified the region as one in which a mass migration of these incomers likely occurred; there are particularly few Celtic toponyms in most of East Anglia.

 Suggestions have been made that the descendants of the Iceni survived longer in the Fens.
-In the Life of Saint Guthlac – a biography of the East Anglian hermit who lived in the Fenland during the early 8th century – it is stated that Saint Guthlac was attacked on several occasions by demons who spoke Brittonic languages living in the Fens at that time.
+In the Life of Saint Guthlac – a biography of the Anglian hermit who lived in the Fenland during the early 8th century – it is stated that Saint Guthlac was attacked on several occasions by demons who spoke Brittonic languages living in the Fens at that time.
 Bertram Colgrave and Lindy Brady have argued that this passage cannot be taken literally, as these "Britons" seem to have been intended to represent figments of Guthlac's imagination rather than real people.
 However, several place names do suggest a longer British presence in the region.
 These include Chatteris, Chettisham, Crowland, Ely, Funthams Lane, Holland, Lutton, and King's Lynn, (Note: formerly Bishop's Lynn) all of which contain possible or probable Brittonic or British Latin elements.
 A number of lost toponyms (such as Bretlond and Walecroft) also suggest land held by Britons well into the Anglo-Saxon era.